Junior League Of Phoenix Foundation

 The JLPF conducts an annual grant cycle each Spring.
 During this grant cycle, the Foundation requests funding proposals for programs that support the mission of the Junior League of Phoenix (JLP).
 The Foundation board evaluates and votes on each proposal and awards monetary grants based largely on the total dollar amount raised over the past 12 months.
 Grant recipients are notified at the Junior League of Phoenix May Annual Celebration.

-The JLP programs below are current and past recipients of Foundation grants.
+The JLP programs below are past recipients of Foundation grants.

 Healthfest